uccser/cs-unplugged/docs/source/other/faq.rst

 .. _what-is-a-slug:

-What is a URL slug?
+What is a URL Slug?
 ==============================================================================

 A URL slug is a short label for something, containing only letters, numbers,